Survivor Series (2015): Aftermath

 The post-Survivor Series Raw was the lowest rated non-holiday episode since 1997 and the first time Raw averaged less than three million viewers since then.
 On that episode, Roman Reigns confronted The Authority and demanded a rematch against Sheamus for the WWE World Heavyweight Championship that night.
 Triple H scheduled a rematch for TLC: Tables, Ladders & Chairs in a Tables, Ladders, and Chairs match before leaving Reigns to face Rusev that night, which Reigns won by disqualification after King Barrett interfered.
 On the November 30 episode of Raw, Reigns attacked Sheamus during his WWE World Heavyweight Championship celebrations before taking the belt with him.
 This prompted Sheamus to give Reigns a title match for the WWE World Heavyweight Championship that night, but with the stipulation that Reigns must beat him in 5:15 (the amount of time that Reigns' short-lived title reign lasted) in order to win the title.
 Reigns defeated Sheamus by disqualification after Rusev interfered, which prevented Reigns from winning the title.
-After the match, Sheamus was helped by Rusev, King Barrett and Alberto Del Rio, and introduced themselves as The League of Nations.
+After the match, Sheamus was helped by Rusev, King Barrett, and Alberto Del Rio, and introduced themselves as The League of Nations.

-On the November 26 episode of SmackDown, Dean Ambrose won a triple threat match against Dolph Ziggler and Tyler Breeze to become the No. 1 contender to Kevin Owens' Intercontinental Championship.
+On the November 26 episode of SmackDown, Dean Ambrose won a triple threat match against Dolph Ziggler and Tyler Breeze to become the number one contender to Kevin Owens's Intercontinental Championship.

-On the November 23 episode of Raw, to celebrate one year as a tag team, The New Day decided to issue an open challenge to anyone who wants to have a shot at winning their WWE Tag Team Championship, but when The Lucha Dragons and The Usos got involved, they decided to cancel the challenge.
+On the November 23 episode of Raw, to celebrate one year as a tag team, The New Day (Kofi Kingston, Big E, and Xavier Woods) decided to issue an open challenge to anyone who wants to have a shot at winning their WWE Tag Team Championship, but when The Lucha Dragons (Kalisto and Sin Cara) and The Usos (Jey Uso and Jimmy Uso) got involved, they decided to cancel the challenge.
 On the November 30 episode of Raw, the match to determine the #1 contender between The Usos and The Lucha Dragons ended in a double disqualification after The New Day interfered.
 The Authority decided to make the WWE Tag Team Championship match a Triple Threat Tag Team Ladder match in which The Lucha Dragons were immediately inserted, but that The Usos would only participate if Roman Reigns defeated Sheamus that night.
 As Reigns won by disqualification, The Usos were inserted into the title match.